Spanish Travel. Objectives and Itineraries.

 Information about travel in Spain falls into different general categories.
 There is travel literature, spanning several centuries up to present day, in which individuals write about their experiences traveling in Spain.
 There are travel guides, either general or thematic, which highlight what there is to see and do when you travel in Spain.
 And very popular nowadays are accounts (blogs) of their daily experiences by people who have settled in Spain permanently or for extended periods.

 Our pages on travel in Spain will be a mixture of these categories.
-We have spent extended periods and traveled widely in Spain, and our observations will reflect our experiences, our preferences and our enthusiasm about Spain.
+We have spent extended periods and traveled widely in Spain, and our observations will reflect our experiences, our preferences and our enthusiasm about the country.

 We’ll begin with several pages on Spain’s costas (coasts), mountains,

 Meseta (Spain’s large central plateau) and rivers to give you a general sense of Spain’s geography.
 Traveling, especially virtual travel is always easier with maps, so we’ll include maps to help you on your way in Spain.
 The following is a general map of the country:

 We’ll suggest thematic routes for travel in Spain which are linked to Spanish history (e.g. the route of the Cid), art (e.g. Romanesque painting), architecture (e.g. Moorish buildings), literature (e.g. the route of Don Quixote), or culture (e.g. a wine trip).